 Lauren Singer: Professional Editing and Proofreading

 Don't pull out more hair—give yourself a break!
 I'll help ease your typing tension so you can show that writer's block who's boss.
-Email Lauren Singer at SingerLaur@gmail.com or call 347-675-4877 for professional editing, proofreading, and general assistance with your current project.
+Email Lauren Singer at SingerLaur@gmail.com or call 347-675-4877 for professional copyediting, proofreading, and general assistance with your current project.
 I have many years of experience, a bundle of great references, and am currently a staff judge at Winning Writers.
 Let's tackle those big ideas together!

 "When I needed help with my chapbook manuscript, Lauren was candid, professional, and insightful.
 She was a pleasure to work with and I will definitely be hiring her for editing in the future."